A Summer Night

-A Summer Night was a Canadian music variety television series which aired on CBC Television in 1962.
+A Summer Night is a Canadian music variety television series which aired on CBC Television in 1962.

 Premise

 Summer events and pastimes were the theme of this series which was hosted by Shirley Harmer and Alan Hamel.
 Topics included summertime fashion and what hockey players such as Bernie Geoffrion did between playing seasons.
 Series music was performed by the Billy Van Four, Tommy Common and Harmer under the direction of Denny Vaughan.

 Scheduling

 The half-hour series aired at 9:00 p.m.
 (Eastern) from 29 June to 21 September 1962.